Collective attention under digital exposure: A dynamical systems approach: Models and Results

-Equation \eqref{eq5} shows that the stationary attention level decreases with increasing $T$, as in the linear case.
-However, the presence of the nonlinear term modifies the functional dependence of $x^*$ on $T$, leading to a more pronounced reduction of attention for large values of exposure.
+Equation \eqref{eq5_2} makes explicit that the stationary attention level is controlled by the two dimensionless parameters $\theta_1$ and $\theta_2$.
+As in the linear case, increasing digital exposure leads to lower values of $x^{*}$.
+However, the nonlinear contribution modifies the functional dependence of the stationary solution on the exposure intensity, leading to a more pronounced reduction of attention for large values of stimulation.

-In particular, the nonlinear contribution introduces a curvature in the dependence of $x^*$ on $T$, which reflects an accelerated degradation regime.
+In particular, the nonlinear contribution introduces a curvature in the dependence of $x^*$ on $T$ (or $\theta_2$), which reflects an accelerated degradation regime.
 This behavior is consistent with the interpretation that sustained exposure to highly stimulating environments may produce cumulative effects on cognitive performance.

-In Fig. \ref{fig2}, we show the temporal evolution $x(t)$ of the average level of sustained attention for different values of the digital exposure $T$, for a fixed nonlinear coefficient $\beta=1.0$.
+In Fig. \ref{fig2}, we show the temporal evolution $x(t)$ of the population-level sustained attention for different values of the digital exposure $T$, for a fixed nonlinear coefficient $\beta=1.0$.
 The results were obtained through numerical integration of Eq. \eqref{eq4} using a fourth-order Runge-Kutta method.
 The curves relax towards stationary states, with a faster convergence compared to the linear model presented in subsection 2.2.
 Panel (b) of Fig. \ref{fig2} illustrates the effect of the nonlinear coefficient $\beta$ on the temporal evolution $x(t)$, for fixed $T=2.0$.
 Increasing $\beta$ leads to a more pronounced degradation and a faster convergence toward lower stationary attention levels.

 In Fig. \ref{fig3}, we show the analytical stationary values $x^*$, obtained from Eq. \eqref{eq5}.
+The parameters are $r=1.0, \alpha=1.0$ and the initial condition is $x_0=1.0$.
 In panel (a), $x^*$ is shown as a function of the exposure parameter $T$, for a fixed $\beta=1.0$.
 We observe that increasing $T$ leads to a continuous decrease in the stationary attention level, indicating a progressive degradation of sustained attention as digital exposure becomes more intense.
 In panel (b), $x^*$ is plotted as a function of $\beta$, for fixed $T=2.0$.
 The linear model is recovered for $\beta=0.0$, for which one obtains $x^*=1/3$, in agreement with Eq. \eqref{eq2}.
 Increasing $\beta$ leads to a stronger suppression of the stationary attention level, highlighting the role of nonlinear degradation in amplifying the loss of sustained attention.

 To further characterize the collective dynamics, it is useful to introduce an effective potential description.
 The evolution equation

 can be written in gradient form as $\frac{dx}{dt}=-\frac{dV}{dx}$, where $V(x)$ is an effective potential governing the macroscopic dynamics of the system.
 By direct integration, one obtains